Revisiting 2-3 Red-Black Trees with a Pedagogically Sound yet Efficient Deletion Algorithm: The Parity-Seeking Delete Algorithm: Red-Black (RB) trees

 \subsection{Insertion algorithm of RB trees}

-The \algname{insert} algorithm of RB trees works in two steps.
-Initially, the new data is inserted according to the rules of binary search trees in a new red node.
-Then, if any property of definition~\ref{def:rbt} is violated, the tree is fixed with appropriate fix-up operations.
-The 3rd property of definition~\ref{def:rbt} could not be violated as the newly inserted node is colored red.
-If the insertion is applied to an empty tree, then the 1st property of definition~\ref{def:rbt} is violated, which is simply fixed by changing the color of the root node to black.
-The only potential problem is the violation of the 2nd property of definition~\ref{def:rbt}, i.e. the occurrence of two consecutive red nodes.
-Assuming that a child node and its parent are both red, and that the parent node is a left child, the tree is fixed using the following rules: \begin{enumerate} \item If the sibling of the parent node is red, then the parent node and its sibling are turned black and the grandparent node is turned red.
-Checking for two consecutive red-nodes is continued from the grandparent node (Figure~\ref{fig:rbt-insert-case-1} and Figure~\ref{fig:rbt-insert-case-2}). \item If the sibling of the parent node is black, and the current node is a right child, then a left rotation is performed on its parent node (Figure~\ref{fig:rbt-insert-case-3}).
+The \algname{insert} algorithm of RB trees works in two passes: top-down pass and bottom-up pass.
+During the top-down pass, the new data is inserted according to the rules of binary search trees in a new red node.
+Then, during the bottom-up pass, the tree is fixed with appropriate fix-up operations to ensure that all properties of Definition~\ref{def:rbt} are held.
+The 1st property of Definition~\ref{def:rbt} is ensured by setting the color of the root node to black at the end of the algorithm.
+The 3rd property of Definition~\ref{def:rbt} would not be violated as the newly inserted node is colored red and all fix-up operations keep this property.
+The only potential problem is the violation of the 2nd property of Definition~\ref{def:rbt}, i.e. the color of a node and its parent both being red.
+We use $x$ to signify the sole red node that might have a red parent.
+Initially, $x$ is the newly inserted node.
+Assuming that the parent of $x$ is a left child, the tree is fixed using the following rules: \begin{enumerate} \item If the sibling of the parent node is red, then the parent node and its sibling are turned black and the grandparent node is turned red.
+Checking for two consecutive red-nodes is continued from the grandparent node (Figure~\ref{fig:rbt-insert-case-1} and Figure~\ref{fig:rbt-insert-case-2}). \item If the sibling of the parent node is black, and the current node is a right child, then a left rotation is performed on the parent node (Figure~\ref{fig:rbt-insert-case-3}).
 The situation becomes ready for applying the next rule. \item If the sibling of the parent node is black, and the current node is a left child, then a right rotation is performed on the grandparent node (Figure~\ref{fig:rbt-insert-case-4}). \end{enumerate} The rules for the case that the parent node is a right child, are obtained by exchanging "left" and "right" in the above statements.
+The bottom-up pass terminates as soon as the parent of $x$ is not red.